blorente/decorat/wiki/stories/Belcroft/act1/01_opening_hook/01_a_drunk_on_the_streets.md

 _Alright, that does it_.
 She rose the pummel of her sword, catching the man's diaphragm.
 The man gasped for air, and doubled over himself in pain.
 Before the crowd had time to react, a quick sidestep and a trained punch to the back of the head finished the job.
 The man unconscious before he touched the ground.

-Erika took out the handkerchief from her stormcoat, and wiped the man's snot from her cheek.
+Erika took out the handkerchief from her stormcoat, wiped the man's snot from her cheek, and pet Tristan.
+"We'll be home soon, dear".

 "FREEZE!"

 Erika -- and the rest of the crowd -- looked up.
 Bright spotlights pierced the clouds, lighting Erika and the fallen man.
-They were shortly followed by two Arbites fliers, which stopped right above dispersing crowd.
+They were shortly followed by two Arbites fliers making their way down to the scene.

+_It's about time_.
+Erika thought.
+The crowd started dispersing with a distinct sense of urgency.
+The Arbites do that to the people.
+She sighed, and raised her hands.
+She didn't like to be kept waiting.